cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyAbstract.rst

 .. java:method:: protected final Map<Host, Long> getHostFreePesMap()
    :outertype: VmAllocationPolicyAbstract

-   Gets a map with the number of free PEs for each host from \ :java:ref:`getHostList()`\ .
+   Gets a map with the number of free and working PEs for each host from \ :java:ref:`getHostList()`\ .

-   :return: a Map where each key is a host and each value is the number of free PEs of that host.
+   :return: a Map where each key is a host and each value is the number of free and working PEs of that host.

 getHostList
 ^^^^^^^^^^^